lprincewhn/AutoOps/README.md

 ## How to try

 The state machines, who represent operational processes, should be triggered by CloudWatch events (for AWS resource).
 You can use awscli command to start state machines' execution mannully.

-## Design Consideration
-Q: Why use identical lambda function in each state machine instead of SNS task in step function directory?
-A: Step function cannot invoke services in other region.